-If you can make most of your decisions about home design, finishes, hardware, colors, and appliances before the building process begins, this will help keep the timeline moving along with minimal delays.
+If you can make most of your decisions about home design, exterior walls, finishes, hardware, colors, and appliances before you begin building a custom home, this will help keep the timeline moving along with minimal delays.
 It is probably impossible to make every decision in advance.

 But it’s important to realize that the more changes that have to be made after building begins, the more delays you can expect.
 Especially if the new choices require something to be torn down and redone, an extra inspection, a change in materials, or extra time for delivery of a special order.